bootdotdev/blog/content/about.md

 * You'll be physically around other developers who can mentor you
 * You'll get to focus on coding instead of landing clients and marketing yourself

-There are exceptions, and any paid development work is typically better than none, but hopefully this helps provide some focus.
+There are exceptions, and any paid development work is typically better than none, but hopefully, this helps provide some focus.

 ## Let us know what you think